-We spoke with two oncology nurse navigators at Texas Health Dallas to find out how they work with cancer patients to provide guidance after a new diagnosis.
+Two oncology nurse navigators at Texas Health Dallas weigh in on how they work with cancer patients to provide guidance after a new diagnosis.

 Erin Prendergast, R.N., a registered nurse and oncology nurse navigator at Texas Health Dallas, works specifically with breast cancer patients.
 She says often patients who receive a cancer diagnosis don’t even know where to start.

 “I provide lists of questions to ask the various professionals they might see, including the breast surgeon, medical oncologist, radiation oncologist, plastic surgeon, genetics counselor, financial counselor and so on,” she explains.
 “Providing tools and resources is extremely important.
 I also encourage my patients to have someone with them at every appointment, especially in the beginning.

 “Stress and anxiety build walls and can prevent good communication.
 I encourage my patients to take a notepad and pen to all appointments.
 Write things down, if not for themselves, for their family members and friends who will ask many questions out of love and concern.”

 After prompting patients to ask questions, Prendergast encourages them to keep asking until they know everything they want to know.

 “My role as an oncology nurse navigator is to listen carefully to my patients’ questions and answer them with evidence-based knowledge and information,” she says.
 “If I don’t know the answer, I will find it for them.
 If I am not the one to answer the question, I steer them to the right person.
 I try to never leave a patient without ensuring that there are no more questions.”

 Kay Smith, R.N., a registered nurse and oncology nurse navigator at Texas Health Dallas, says that no matter how the patient takes the news or what the next steps in their treatment plan are, the role of an oncology patient navigator is to help with just about anything and everything.